 Did you notice how Jesus had used “debtors” in His storytellings or teachings?
 “Debtors” refer to those who have bad debts, people who can no longer pay their debts – people who have gone bankrupt, in other words.

-The tax collectors and sinners exemplify each and every one of us.
+The tax collectors and sinners represent each and every one of us.
 We owe God a huge debt, which cannot be repaid by us but by Christ Jesus alone.
+But be careful not to fall into an understanding that we Christians ought to be shrewd in our dealings.
+That was never the intent or teaching of Jesus Christ on this parable (Luke 16:1-9).
+Now to expound on this further, Jesus Christ in verse 8b-9 said:

 “For the sons of this world [age] are more shrewd in dealing with their own generation than the sons of light.
 And I tell you, make friends for yourselves by means of unrighteous wealth, so that when it fails they may receive you into the eternal dwellings.”

 Let me first point out that “sons of this world“ should properly be translated “sons of this age“, “aiōn, G165” in Greek, which was rightly translated by the New American Standard Bible translation.
-The Strong’s Greek Dictionary explained “by implication the world; specifically (Jewish) a Messianic period”.
+The Strong’s Greek Dictionary explained that it is “by implication the world; specifically (Jewish) a Messianic period”.

 The coming of Jesus Christ, the Son of Man, then was the beginning of the Messianic Age (Luke 17:20-21).
-The sons of this age, in Luke 16:8, then refers to the sons of the Jewish Age or Old Covenant Age, distinguishing them from the sons of light.
+The sons of this age, in Luke 16:8, then refers to the sons of the Jewish Age or Old Covenant Age, distinguishing them from the sons of light, the followers of Jesus Christ and those who truly believes in His Word.
 See John 12:34-36.

 So the crowd answered Him [Jesus], “We have heard from the Law that the Christ remains forever.
 How can you say that the Son of Man must be lifted up?
 Who is this Son of Man?”
 So Jesus said to them, “The light is among you for a little while longer.
 Walk while you have the light, lest darkness overtake you.
 The one who walks in the darkness does not know where he is going.
 While you have the light, believe in the light, that you may become sons of light.”
 When Jesus had said these things, he departed and hid himself from them.